 Why General Education Is Important

 Though each university may offer a different core curriculum, every school understands the value general education brings to a student and how it is vital to the college experience.
-General education encourages a student to enhance their goals, develop new and necessary skills, and challenge their assumptions.
-The benefit of this education reaches well beyond the classroom, however, and will give students the confidence, knowledge, and insight to excel in their chosen career, as well as have a positive impact on others.
+Taking a broad variety of classes ensures a student will be exposed to diverse perspectives, develop new and necessary skills, and challenge their assumptions.
+Benefits reach well beyond the classroom: Students gain the confidence, knowledge, and insight to excel in their chosen careers, as well as have a positive impact on others.

-Shorelight’s academic advising services can help with your general education courses >
+Shorelight’s academic advising services can help you excel in your degree program >